 Monday, Wednesday and Friday 7:00 am to 9:00 am

 Prevent the spread of germs.
 Avoid close contact with people who are sick, cover your cough/sneeze, avoid touching your face, clean “high touch” surfaces, stay home when sick, wash your hands often, cover your mouth and nose with a cloth face cover when around others.
-Here are tips on how to protect yourself when you go out for essential errands.
+Here are tips:

 CDC recommends wearing cloth face coverings in public settings (such as grocery stores and pharmacies).
 These can help slow the spread of the virus.
 Cloth face coverings can be made from a scarf, bandana, or you can make one using one of these patterns online.
 Sew and No-Sew Instructions